sal55/langs/oldmdocs.md

 * Small size (by PC standards) of around 700KB, including its standard libraries

-* M compiler can be distributed as one .exe file, or one M source file, or C source file, depending on compiler options.
-(While I can build M with an existing M compiler, anyone else who wants to bootstrap from source file, needs to use the one-file C version and use a C compile.)
+* M compiler can be distributed as one .exe file, or one M source file.
+(To bootstrap from source code, requires an existing M compiler binary.
+See 'C Target' below.)

 * The language is devoid of new-fangled language ideas of the last few decades.
 It is a more sophisticated version of the same 1980s language, designed to do a job of work.
 There are no features requiring degrees in computer science to understand.